The story continues...

 The walkway between MAPO and VIPER (the "bowling alley") is enclosed/heated.

-Occupancy of the new station authorized (3/4), delayed from summer by fire alarm problems.
+Occupancy of the new station authorized (4 March), delayed from summer by the fire alarm issue described above.
 Folks moved in the next day.

 Here's SSL Chris Martin inspecting his winter room in the new station shortly before the end of summer (info/credit).